TanvirMain49/Gadget-Heaven/README.md

 ---

-## 🔍 Future Improvements

-- *Testing*: Adding unit and integration tests for better code reliability.
-- *Enhanced Filtering Options*: Implement advanced filters, like price range and brand.
-- *User Accounts*: Allow users to create accounts and save their cart/wishlist for future visits.

----

 This README provides an overview of the *GadgetHeaven* project, from features to setup, with future improvements planned for a better user experience.